-Meanwhile news of a death of Mr. Crittenden spreads to Carrigan, Crittenden's daughter, who thinks she will be an heiress of fortune.
-However, to her dismay, she finds she was simply left title to the estate, i.e. the spooky mansion.
+Meanwhile, news of a death of Mr. Crittenden spreads to Carrigan, Crittenden's daughter, who thinks she will be an heiress to a fortune.
+However, to her dismay, she finds she was simply left the title to the estate, i.e. the spooky mansion.
 Peeved, Carrigan and her assistant Dibbs head to the house to inspect their new inheritance.
 Once there, however, Carrigan becomes fully aware that she will not be the only inhabitant of the mansion.
-In a fit of panic Carrigan and Dibbs high tale off the property, determined not to return until it has been rid of its haunts.
+In a fit of panic Carrigan and Dibbs high tale it off the property, determined not to return until it has been rid of its haunts.

-But it is only a matter of time before Casper's odious uncles enter the picture: Stinky, Fatso, and Stretch.
+It is only a matter of time before Casper's odious uncles enter the picture: Stinky, Fatso, and Stretch.
 Getting a kick out of making one's hair stand on end, the devious trio set out to scare away the Harveys.
-But Dr. Harvey is intent on helping the ghosts 'cross over' and in so, decides to stay.
-Of course Dr. Harvey's services aren't without an interrogation of knowledge of his wife's whereabouts.
-But it seems that it is only with time that Dr. Harvey will be able to help both him and the ghosts of Carrigan mansion.
+Dr. Harvey is intent on helping the ghosts 'cross over' and in so doing, decides to stay.
+Of course, Dr. Harvey's services come with an interrogation as to his wife's ghostly wereabouts.
+It seems that it is only with time that Dr. Harvey will be able to help both himself and the ghosts of Crittenden mansion.

-Done tastefully as an entertaining family film, "Casper" has just enough wit to the dialogue and action to the plot that render it entertaining for the elder members of the audience.
-Moreover the special effects are in sync with the film, nothing is overdone.
-Of course the core entertainment of the film focuses on the comedic relief of the three uncles; an overly gross, ghostly mimic of the late Three Stooges.
+Done tastefully as an entertaining family film, "Casper" has just enough wit to the dialogue and action to the plot to render it entertaining for the elder members of the audience.
+Moreover, the special effects are in sync with the film, nothing is overdone.
+Of course, the core entertainment of the film focuses on the comedic relief of the three uncles; an overly gross, ghostly mimic of the late Three Stooges.

-Memorable scenes are none other than those of when Carrigan and Dibbs try to outdo one another in their attempts to kill one another.
-Also, the adventure Kat and Casper embark on to discover 'The Lazarus' is rather entertaining; both for visual stimulation and for plot coherence.
+Memorable scenes are none other than those of when Carrigan and Dibbs try to outdo one another in their attempts to kill one another, and the adventure Kat and Casper embark on to discover 'The Lazarus', which is rather entertaining; both for visual stimulation and for plot coherence.
 The movie isn't going to win any awards, but it will get a family together for an evening of laughter, surprise, and a few lessons on the bonds of familial love and friendship that run as the moral undertone to the film.

-Dr. James Harvey, played by Bill Pullman, is the newly hired ghost shrink intent on helping spirits cross over wit an ulterior motive to help them find his deceased wife.
+Dr. James Harvey, played by Bill Pullman, is the newly hired ghost shrink, intent on helping spirits cross over, with an ulterior motive to help him find his deceased wife.

-Kathleen 'Kat' Harvey, played by Christina Ricci,is the pragmatic teenager who befriends Casper during her stay in the Carrigan mansion.
+Kathleen 'Kat' Harvey, played by Christina Ricci,is the pragmatic teenager who befriends Casper during her stay in the Crittenden mansion.

-Carrigan Crittenden, played by Cathy Moriarty, is the spoiled unthankful daughter of Mr. Carrigan and heiress of the Crittenden mansion.
+Carrigan Crittenden, played by Cathy Moriarty, is the spoiled unthankful daughter Mr. Carrigan and heiress to the Crittenden mansion.